 Aesthetics and design may have the greatest impact on first impressions, but your website’s content keeps them online, interacting, and ultimately, taking action.
 High-quality content is crucial to the success of your website, but we aren’t just talking blogs and white papers.
 Let’s take a closer look at two key content pieces you’ll want to optimize for ultimate web success.

 If you’ve wondered if your company’s why or mission statement belongs on your site, consider this: 77% of consumers buy from brands who share the same values as they do.
-Mission statements give visitors a better understanding of the organization’s values, approach, and an end goal – establishing a connection that may not otherwise develop.
+Mission statements give visitors a better understanding of the organization’s values, approach, and end goal - establishing a connection that may not otherwise develop.

 For example, if you own a car wash that’s committed to using eco-friendly cleaning products, let your readers know.
 There’s a chance that some of them share the same passion as you.

 This section of your website is also an ideal place to set your business a step above the competition and showcase to readers what they can expect in working with you.
-Use this valuable page space to give your readers a quick, but poignant summary of your brand, business, and mission.
+Use this valuable page space to give your readers a quick, but a poignant summary of your brand, business, and mission.

 When creating or optimizing your service pages, we suggest focusing on two aspects: clarity and functionality.
 Ultimately, your visitors should be able to easily navigate your service pages - gleaning a better understanding of offerings, specialties, and considerations with minimal effort.